athomasoriginal/dotfiles/README.md

 Welcome to my dotfiles; You are very welcome to use them :smile:

-I try to focus my dotfiles on the basics, thus attempting to avoid making anything overly specific to my own idiosyncrasies.

-You can take what you like from these dotfiles a la carte, or feel free to use my [Quickstart](#quickstart) which will walk you through how I setup a new mac for development.
+You can take what you like from these dotfiles a la carte, or feel free to use the [Quickstart](#quickstart) below which will walk you through how I setup a new mac for development.

 - [Quickstart](#quickstart)
 - [Post Setup](#post-setup)